OUR TOWN: Unallowable Activities/Costs

 - Voter registration drives and related activities.

 - Construction, purchase, or renovation of facilities.
-(Design fees, preparing space for an exhibit, installation or de-installation of art, and community planning are eligible.
+(Design fees, preparing space for an exhibit, installation or de-installation of art, and community planning are allowable.
 However, no NEA or cost share/matching funds may be directed to the costs of physical construction or renovation or toward the purchase costs of facilities or land.)

 - Subgranting or regranting, except for state arts agencies, regional arts organizations, or local arts agencies that are designated to operate on behalf of their local governments or are operating units of city or county government.
 (See more information on subgranting.)